ludwigmoeller/ludwigmoeller.github.io/_posts/2026-01-16-optimizing-sharepoint-storage-with-versioning.md

 - The potential impact of version cleanup

 This report is generated **inside each site** using a backend job.
+The WhatIf mode generates a Version Usage Report inside each site, because that’s how Microsoft’s backend reporting works.
+I recommend using a dedicated folder or cleaning up the reports once analysis is complete.

 ### Important detail